Margoju/GoodVibes-2/README.md

-GoodVibes is a Python program to compute thermochemical data from one or a series of electronic structure calculations.
+GoodVibes2 is a Python program to compute thermochemical data from one or a series of electronic structure calculations.
 It has been used since 2015 by several groups, primarily to correct the poor description of low frequency vibrations by the rigid-rotor harmonic oscillator treatment.
 The current version includes thermochemistry at variable temperature/concentration, various quasi-harmonic entropy and enthalpy schemes, automated detection of frequency scaling factors, D3-dispersion corrections calculations, Boltzmann averaging, duplicate conformer detection, automated tabulation and plotting of energy profiles, and error checking.

-Developed by [Robert Paton](https://orcid.org/0000-0002-0104-4166), [Ignacio Funes-Ardoiz](https://orcid.org/0000-0002-5843-9660), and members of the [Paton Research Group, Colorado State](http://patonlab.com/):  [Guilian Luchini](https://orcid.org/0000-0003-0135-9624), [Juan V. Alegre-Requena](https://orcid.org/0000-0002-0769-7168), and [Yanfei Guan](https://orcid.org/0000-0003-1817-0190) .
-Integration with Travis CI testing by [Jaime Rodríguez-Guerra](https://orcid.org/0000-0001-8974-1566) with additions from Guilian Luchini.

 All (electronic, translational, rotational and vibrational) partition functions are recomputed and will be adjusted to any temperature or concentration.
 These default to 298.15 Kelvin and 1 atmosphere.